Introduction

 In this series of articles, I want to examine an important data structure: the red-black tree.
 The red-black tree is an advanced data structure that is difficult to fully understand.
 Maybe you have some wonders and confusion about it as follows:

-• What is the meaning of red and black here?
+- What is the meaning of

-• The red-black tree is known as a self-balancing binary search tree.
-But what’s the difference between it and others?
+red-black treeis known as a self-balancing binary search tree.
+But what’s the difference between it and others? - Where is it used or applied?

 If you want to know the answer to the above questions, then this article is just for you.
 I will cover the following topics:

-• Why do we need the red-black tree and what is its advantage?
+- Why do we need the red-black tree and what is its advantage?

-• How does a red-black tree work?
+- How does a red-black tree work?

-• How to write a red-black tree from scratch?
+- How to write a red-black tree from scratch?

 Background of Red-Black Tree